- What is the Transit System?

 What is the New Computerised Transit System (NCTS)?

-The New Computerised Transit System (NCTS) provides for the input and processing of the transit declaration by electronic means that provides better management and control of Community and Common Transit by:
+The New Computerised Transit System (NCTS) provides for the input and processing of the transit declaration by electronic means that provides better management and control of Union and Common Transit by:

 - increasing efficiency & effectiveness of transit procedures